AllBus/scala-plugin/README.md

-# scala-plugin
+# Scala-plugin for Android
-scala plugin for android

 This is mod of gradle-android-scala-plugin from

 https://github.com/saturday06/gradle-android-scala-plugin

-This version plugin supported gradle version 2.14.1 and gradle tools 2.1.2
+This version of plugin supported gradle version 2.14.1 and gradle tools 2.1.2

 # How to use